The Beauty Thief

-Devised by the cast, The Beauty Thief is a reflection on the idea of beauty, and its relationship to worth and power.
-In the form of a traditional fairy tale, the story unfolds using minimal dialogue, relying on movement and music to tell the tale, with dance sequences performed by the CDTeens from Canberra Dance Theatre.
-The Beauty Thief is funny, moving and thought-provoking.
+In 2021 Rebus Theatre produced The Beauty Thief, a reflection on the idea of beauty, and its relationship to worth and power, devised by the participants of our Flair program.
+In the form of a traditional fairy tale, the story unfolded using minimal dialogue, relying on movement and music to tell the tale, with dance sequences performed by the CDTribe (formerly CDTeens) from Canberra Dance Theatre.
+The Beauty Thief was funny, moving and thought-provoking.

 All dialogue in the play was also projected on a screen, so the performance could be appreciated by people who are hard of hearing or deaf.